How to appear in Google's rich results

 For example, in the case of a supermarket, Google can display opening hours like this:

 According to a study conducted by Datareportal, more than 80% of internet users specifically search for products and services online.
-For these products and services to be identified and appear in search results, they need to be referenced with the appropriate tags when coding your web pages and store locator.
+For these products and services to be identified and appear in search results, they must be referenced with the appropriate tags when coding your web pages and store locator.

 4. You are using the schema.org structure, how to optimize it best?

-Schema.org offers different formats to structure all kinds of data.
-In the case of “local business” it proposes, among other things, to identify :
+Schema.org offers various formats to structure all kinds of data.
+In the case of “local business” it also proposes, among other things, to identify:

 This allows your Store Locator page to appear in indirect searches such as: "supermarket open nearby", "steak fries restaurant", …